natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 - Finish `02-Fetching-Historical-Weather.ipynb`
 - Finish `05-Summary.ipynb`
 - Get the rest of the 2013 data
-- Create a static dashboard for where the fish is
+- Create a static dashboard (located where the fish is right now)